allenap/rust-petname/README.md

 ### Performance

-This implementation is considerably faster:
+This implementation is considerably faster than the upstream `petname`:

 ```
 $ time /usr/bin/petname